lut3k-IT/AutoHotkey-Colemak-DH-ANSI/README.md

 # Colemak DH ANSI settings for AutoHotkey

-This is my setup for AutoHotkey for the Colemak DH keyboard layout for the ANSI keyboard type.
-I am using the keyboard shortcuts from the QWERTY layout here.
-I also provide a Polish version.
+Here's my custom AutoHotkey setup tailored for the Colemak DH keyboard layout on an ANSI keyboard type.
+I've incorporated QWERTY layout shortcuts for added convenience.
+I'm also offering a Polish version with polish characters.

 ## Features

 - Polish characters (in pl version)
-- Caps Lock as Backspace
 - Shortcuts from QWERTY
+- Caps Lock taking over the Backspace function
+- Moving the cursor in a text field using keyboard shortcuts

 ## Visualisation